tony-jang/PowerVBA/README.md

 # PowerVBA

-This Tool Is PowerPoint VBA IDE
+This Program Is PowerPoint VBA IDE

 ## Feature